-SWT will utilize the following strategies to balance the 2022 budget:
+SWT will utilize the following strategies to balance the 2023 budget:

-- Implementing additional operating efficiencies - Restarting productive fixed-route services once workers come back as the pandemic lessens. - Adding new productive services such as expanding the SW Prime system to suburban locations along the I-494 and US-169 corridors. - Introducing electric vehicles into the SW Prime fleet when feasible. - Forging new partnerships. - Actively pursuing an equitable share of state and federal funding for transit operation. - Use of reserves as necessary.
+- Implementing additional operating efficiencies - Restarting productive fixed-route services once workers shift from remote to in-person. - Adding new productive services such as expanding the SW Prime system to suburban locations along the I-494 and US-169 corridors. - Introducing electric vehicles into the SW Prime fleet when feasible. - Forging new partnerships. - Actively pursuing an equitable share of state and federal funding for transit operation. - Use of reserves, as necessary.

 SWT's goal is to balance the budget by minimizing as much as possible any negative impacts to both our riding customers and staff.
+Many lessons have been learned on the road to recovery.
+Through resiliency and adapting to the next normal, SWT is committed to providing a quality riding experience that fulfills the needs and exceeds the expectations of our customers.